Benefit for older discontinued entrepreneurs

 If you live with more people in the house, your benefit will be lower.
 This is because you can then share living expenses.
 This does not apply to children under 27 living at home, students and tenants.

-The conditions for the IOAZ benefit are:
+The Requirements for the IOAZ benefit are:

 • You are 55 or older, but have not yet reached the state pension age.